marsbard/grua/README.md

 *https://openclipart.org/detail/176279/shipbuilding-crane*

-First use package manager to install python yaml, e.g. apt-get install python-yaml, and then follow these instructions:
+First use package manager to install python yaml, e.g. `apt-get install python-yaml`, and then follow these instructions:

     sudo rm -f /usr/local/bin/grua # in case you are reinstalling